LeonardoBraga/ng2-helpers/README.md

 -----

 In order to create a directive using this library, you need to call at least `Component` and `Class`.
-You can call the helpers in any order, respecting that either `Component` or `Class` is the last one to be called.
+You can call the helpers in any order, as long as either `Component` or `Class` is the last one.

 The directives created by this library follow the conventions below:
 - They always have an isolated scope.
 - They always have `controllerAs` defined, either by directly setting the property in the `Component` helper or by using the name of the function passed to the `Class` helper.
-Check
 - They always have their `scope` bound to the controller by using `bindToController`.